 Two large dengue outbreaks occurred in Bangladesh in 2019 and 2022, with both characterized by unusual weather patterns and the occurrence of two different DENV serotypes.
 The 2019 outbreak was characterized by early rainfall of 120 mm in February compared to a historical monthly mean of 20 mm precipitation, along with the introduction DENV-3 (Ahsan et al. 2021).
-The 2022 outbreak was characterized by the late onset of rainfall with 297 mm of rainfall in October compared to a monthly mean of 156 mm that may have prolonged the vector transmission season and by the introduction of DENV-4 (Haider et al. 2023 May 18).
-The introduction this new serotype exposed a large naïve population in a densely populated country like Bangladesh.
+The 2022 outbreak was characterized by the late onset of rainfall, with 297 mm of rainfall in October compared to a monthly mean of 156 mm that may have prolonged the vector transmission season and by the introduction of DENV-4 (Haider et al. 2023 May 18).
+The introduction this new serotype exposed a largely naïve population in a densely populated country like Bangladesh.
 A large proportion of the population had already been infected with one or more serotypes of DENV with more than 80% of people living in Dhaka having antibodies against DENV (Salje et al. 2016).
 Another study predicted an estimated 40 million people had been infected with DENV nationally, with 2.4 million annual infections (Salje et al. 2019).
 Thus, any subsequent infections raise the risk of developing severe dengue hemorrhagic fever through antibody-dependent enhancement (ADE) (Teo et al. 2023).
 The deaths of many people in 2022 when DENV-4 was introduced were probably associated with secondary and/or tertiary DENV infection (Haider et al. 2023 May 18).

-Our analysis shows that there was a significant monotonic increasing trend of dengue cases in Bangladesh for the period 2000-2022 (M-K trend test), however, the magnitude of the increasing trend was not significant (Sen’s Slope test).
+Our analysis shows that there was a significant monotonic increasing trend of dengue cases in Bangladesh for the period 2000-2022 (M-K trend test); however, the magnitude of the increasing trend was not significant (Sen’s Slope test).
 This might be due to the large variation of the cases reported in different years.
 For example, more than 82% of dengue cases (n=202,425) that were recorded in the last 23 years (2000-2023) were reported in the recent five years (2018-2022).
-This increase in case reporting in recent years might be a true increase in dengue cases or could be the result of the development of the health care system, improved diagnostic system, and inclusion of more hospitals in the surveillance system in Bangladesh (Haider et al. 2023 Sep).
+The increase in case reporting in recent years might be a true increase in dengue cases or could be the result of the development of the health care system, improved diagnostic system, and inclusion of more hospitals in the surveillance system in Bangladesh (Haider et al. 2023 Sep).

 Controlling vector-borne diseases in tropical countries where temperatures, humidity, and rainfall remain favorable for mosquitoes during most of the year is a difficult task (Haider et al. 2023 May 18).
 Concerns have been raised over the development of insecticide resistance (Al-Amin et al. 2020; Ahsan et al. 2021) and the failure of developing a successful dengue vaccine (Wang et al. 2017).
 The prospect of Wolbachia-related intervention is still far from being applied on a national scale considering the expenses and associated technicalities.
 In this situation, an integrated and holistic vector management plan engaging the local communities is key for controlling Aedes-borne diseases, especially in resource-limited countries.
 Regular destruction of mosquito developmental sites and increasing surveillance for detecting active cases are key to limiting dengue virus infections.
 The development of a municipal water system that would preclude the need to store water is essential to prevent Aedes mosquito production.
 Continuous active surveillance for DENV cases will enable early detection of cases and the location of outbreaks.
 Public health authorities will be able to identify areas where the disease is spreading, take immediate action to control mosquito populations, isolate infected patients, and implement public awareness campaigns to educate people about preventive measures.
 Early detection and response can help prevent the further spread of the disease and reduce its impact.